Madhya Pradesh: CM Kamal Nath, his son file poll nominations

 Before heading to file their nominations, the Naths offered prayers at a Hanuman temple close to their bungalow in Shikarpur area.
 After filing the papers, the family prayed at the famous Ram temple, located near Shyam Talkies here, and thereafter reached the Dussehra Maidan where the procession culminated.

-The chief minister, who is also the MP Congress president, has represented the Chhindwara Lok Sabha seat nine times.
+The Chief Minister, who is also the MP Congress president, has represented the Chhindwara Lok Sabha seat nine times.
 He is contesting the bypoll because, as per rules, he needs to get elected to the state Assembly within six months of being sworn in as the chief minister.

 He is fighting the Assembly election for the first time while is 44-year-old son, a Boston University graduate, is making his political debut.
 Kamal Nath was sworn in as the chief minister in December last year.